 Queries and the new workspace

-Obviously the biggest change here for users accustomed to the previous workflow is that queries are no longer saved to datasets.
+Obviously the biggest change here for users accustomed to the previous workflow is that queries are no longer saved to datasets by default.
 The logic behind this change is that datasets are for storing files and tables, and projects are for querying and analyzing those files and tables.
 A dataset is meant to be reused in multiple projects, and if queries are saved to it instead of to the projects using it then the dataset can rapidly fill with irrelevant queries making it difficult to use.
 However if the queries specific to a project are all stored in that project, the linked dataset remains clean and ready for reuse.

 The reasoning above covers 80% of the use cases, but what about the times you really do want to save a query to a dataset?
 Maybe you want to clean up the data, join tables and preserve the lineage of the original tables for reference, or just use the query in multiple projects without having to rewrite it (you might even want to parameterize it).
 In those cases it is useful to be able to save your query to the dataset, and you can still do that.
 After running your query, to save it to the dataset select the Save link and click the drop-down link to the right of the + New Project option.
 In addition to New project you'll also see the name of the dataset.
 Select it and the query will be saved to the dataset and you'll still be in an untitled, unsaved project: